 The exterior of your house takes a constant battering from the elements - especially wind and rain.
 This can take its toll on the masonry and guttering systems, and can sometimes overwhelm them.
+Read on for expert tips, and a foolproof step-by-step guide on gutter repair - we'll get your system back up and running in no time.

 If your guttering isn't working properly, water will overflow and saturate the wall below.
 Try and fix any problems with your gutters as soon as possible.

-Top tip - Ladder stabilisers
+Top tip for gutter repair - Ladder stabilisers

 You should only position a ladder on level, firm ground.
 If you do have to put one up an uneven surface, bolt stabilisers to the bottom on both sides to stop it rocking.

-Top tip - Scoop it out
+Top tip for gutter repair - Scoop it out

 A plastic milk bottle with the base cut off makes a perfect scoop for clearing old leaves and debris from your gutters.